garrettbates/garrettdbates.com/follow.md

 permalink: /follow/
 ---

 I'm dedicated to providing you with insightful and engaging articles on all things software.
 Join the community today and be the first to know about every new post.
 By following this newsletter, you will receive regular updates on the latest software development trends, expert opinions, and in-depth tutorials.
 Don't miss out on this opportunity to stay ahead of the curve and join our growing community of software enthusiasts.
-It only takes a simple email to sign up.
-So why wait?
-Enter your email and I'll take care of the rest!
+It only takes your email to sign up so why wait?
+Enter it and I'll take care of the rest!

 <div>
     {%- include mailchimp.html -%}